Detailed IRS Tax Payment Plans

-An offer in compromise (OIC) should only be pursued after you have exhausted all other payment options.
-If special circumstances have arisen in your life which you believe will make it impossible for you to ever pay the full amount of taxes you owe, you may make an offer in compromise to the IRS.
-If accepted, an offer in compromise will allow you to settle your tax debt for a smaller amount than you owe (but not for "pennies on the dollar", as some television advertisements would have you believe).
+If special circumstances have arisen in your life that would make it impossible for you to ever pay the full amount of taxes you owe, you may apply for an Offer in Compromise (OIC) with the IRS.
+The OIC will allow you to settle your tax debt for a smaller amount than you owe.

-In order for an OIC to be accepted by the IRS, the offer must be a realistic appraisal of what you can actually pay.
-By law, the IRS has 10 years to collect back taxes and they will only consider an offer in compromise if they believe they will be unable to collect the full amount owed within that period of time.
-The IRS will take many things into consideration when deciding if you can pay the full amount, including:
+In order for the IRS to accept your OIC, the offer must be a realistic appraisal of what you can actually pay.
+By law, the IRS has 10 years to collect back taxes and they will only consider an OIC if they believe they will be unable to collect the full amount owed within that period of time.
+The IRS will take many factors into consideration when deciding if you can pay the full amount, including:

 - Doubt as to liability: There is doubt about whether you actually owe the taxes in question.

-Generally, the IRS will NOT approve an offer in compromise if the agency believes, based on your income and assets, that:
+The IRS will NOT approve an Offer in Compromise if the agency believes that:

-- The amount you owe can be paid in a lump sum,
+- The amount you owe can be paid in a lump sum or

-- Or, the amount owed can be paid in full through an installment agreement.
+- The amount owed can be paid in full through an installment agreement.